DhruvHKumar/NITKRacing-Aerodynamics/README.md

 Please feel free to reach me on Instagram, LinkedIn or Gmail if you have any doubts regarding the design and also if you are interested I will upload the test results for the components

 ## Drag budget calculator
 It is Power Budgeting tool, created on python to calculate the amount of power(in kW) which is available for adding on your aerodynamics components.
-Choose your components appropriatley so that you do not exceed the power.
+Choose your components appropriatley, so that you do not exceed the power.